An insider’s guide to Phuket and Food in Phuket

 In the past,in local Phuket families when dealing with inheritances,the less favoured children were given the land by the coast which was regarded as being not so good for farming.People didn’t really want to have the salty land near the sea.This all changed radically with the advent of tourism.Some people were suddenly sitting on some very expensive land,poor fishing families became multi millionaires overnight but this in many cases did not end well.I know of 2 families who made a huge amount of money from selling their land only to lose it all within a few years with tragic consequences.

-In the meantime Phuket’s economy was becoming totally dependent on only one thing – tourism,this was especially evident after the 2004 tsunami struck.For several months afterwards very few tourists came and the local people suffered a lot financially.However Phuket recovered quite quickly and became ever more popular.
+In the meantime Phuket’s economy was becoming totally dependent on only one thing – tourism,this was especially evident after the 2004 tsunami struck.For several months afterwards very few tourists came and the local people suffered a lot financially.However Phuket recovered quite quickly and became ever more popular,the tsunami had actually put Phuket on the world map,people got to see on television how beautiful this area was.

 Over the years the tourism situation has changed a lot.In the beginning most visitors to Phuket came from the west,then after the 2008 economic recession they were replaced by huge numbers of Russian visitors,because whilst in the west the economy was tanking in Russia it was booming,the timing for Phuket was perfect.Then the Russians in turn had their own economic problems but yet again Phuket was lucky,Chinese visitors had started coming.Presently more independent Chinese travellers are starting to come,this will be good for everyone.